Life After Resident Evil: A Conversation with Albert Wesker

 Did realizing you were making an impact through video games change how you approached future roles?

 D.C.
 Douglas: Well, that’s where it gets a bit tricky.
-I started to look at each new role as a potential to turbo my career and appeal to that fan base.
+I started to look at each new role as a potential to turbo-boost my career and appeal to that fan base.
 It truly was more of a greedy thing than it should have been.
 I want to uplift more people.
 That’s the thing isn’t it?
 We tend to lose grip of ideals over longer stretches of time and get used to certain things and then it all becomes inward or truly selfish really.
 While I thoroughly enjoyed the acting aspect and it fed my soul, there was always a part of me that was about how I could market my participation in that project.
 That part is kind of fucked up.
 I never planned for that nor do I admire it.
 But it most certainly is a reality of this industry.

 How do you balance the pressure of self-promotion with staying true to your craft?